Friday, September 26, 2008

 I wonder about the other direction.
 The remote has an LCD screen.
 Interesting - there is a USB LCD display that you can buy which we might be able to base some of this on.
 It uses the standard libusb, with a small adder: usblcd. linuxusblcd and lcdproc also exist.
 There is even Mythlcdserver, which uses lcdproc.
 Might use a usb bus tracker within windows to see it (the driver) in operation.

 Different thread on the same topic: I also have a desire to be able to remotely control a frontend from a remote computer (that is obviously not the front end).
 Especially mythmusic (or whatever might replace it).
 So volume control, next song and previous song are the most important.
 Being able to retrieve the playlist would be a big bonus, although I'd probably be happy with Previous song/artist + current song/artist (and hopefully + next song/artist).
-There are some people that appear to have done something similar: Myth Web Virtual Remote, iphone remote control, mythetomer, mythRemote, and Remote Remote (for Apple).
+There are some people that appear to have done something similar: Web Virtual Remote, iphone remote control, mythetomer, mythRemote, mythdroid (for Android), and for the iphone: Remote Remote and MyMote.
+Mythdroid includes mdd (mdd-01.pl) which intercepts music info headed for the LCDproc - this could be useful for debug and other things.
 The mythtv telnet socket wiki page has links to some of these as well.
 Or maybe I'll just settle for vnc. tkmythremote is new, as is mymote (which is much more than just a simple remote - perhaps what I want for the LCD display??).
+Someone apparently posted a python script to do something similar from the command line.

 Monday, March 17, 2008